 INTRODUCTION

 Nancy Lynée Woo is a poet, imagination enthusiast, and eco-activist who harbors a wild love for the natural world.
 Her debut poetry collection is I’d Rather Be Lightning (GASHER Press, 2023).
-Nancy was a 2023-24 recipient of the California Creative Corps grant and a 2015 PEN America Emerging Voices Fellow.
-She has received fellowships and grants from Artists at Work, Arts Council for Long Beach, California Center for the Book, Idyllwild Writers Week, Plympton Writing Downtown, and Literary Women.
+Nancy is the winner of the 2024 Brett Elizabeth Jenkins Poetry Prize.
+She was a 2023-24 recipient of the California Creative Corps grant and a 2015 PEN America Emerging Voices Fellow.
+Nancy has received fellowships and grants from Artists at Work, Arts Council for Long Beach, California Center for the Book, Idyllwild Writers Week, Plympton Writing Downtown, and Literary Women.
 Her work has been published in Salamander, The Shore, Tupelo Quarterly, Stirring, Radar Poetry, and others.
-She is currently the Long Beach Youth Poet Laureate Fellow with the Long Beach Public Library, and enjoys mentoring a cohort of teen poets.
+She is currently the Long Beach Youth Poet Laureate Fellow with the Long Beach Public Library where she enjoys mentoring a cohort of teen poets.
+Nancy also serves on the 2025-26 LA Department of Arts and Culture Arts Education Leadership Circle.

 Nancy is the founder of the community-based poetry space Surprise the Line.
 She believes in the power of the arts to bring people together.
-Her degrees are in sociology and creative writing from UC Santa Cruz and Antioch University LA.
+She has a BA in sociology from UC Santa Cruz and an MFA in creative writing from Antioch University LA.
 Find her cavorting around Long Beach (Tongva land) in California, and on social media @fancifulnance.

 EXTENDED BIO